What our Donors do

-Around 80% of C4L's revenue since it launched its campus in 1999 has come from Donors and SETAs, so this section is dedicated to recognizing what Grantmakers have done.
+Around 80% of C4L’s revenue since it launched its campus in 1999 has come from Donors and SETAs, so this section is to acknowledge these Grantmakers.

-SETAs have taken C4L's prize-winning role in Social Innovation seriously.
-For example the Green Livelihoods initiative of "spreading the wealth" by providing Skiils Programmes to many youth instead of Learnerships to relatively few.
-Given the scale of youth unemployment this was a no-brainer but C4L preferred to offer a "starter" to 1000 youth than full learnerships to 240 (roughly the same cost overall).
+SETAs have taken C4L’s prize-winning role in Social Innovation seriously.
+For example the Green Livelihoods initiative of “spreading the wealth” by providing Skiils Programmes to many youth instead of Learnerships to relatively few.
+Given the scale of youth unemployment this was a no-brainer but C4L preferred to offer a “starter” to 1000 youth than full learnerships to 240 (roughly the equivalent cost).

 Failing Forward

 Not all social innovation is successful.
-For example, C4L set up an on-line mentoring facility for NPOs.
-Only to find that the "digital divide" is still wider than expected.
-Global Inequality is such that most CBOs and FBOs did not have the minimum requirements in terms of software and connectivity to access it.
+For example, C4L set up an online mentoring facility in 2010 for NPOs.
+Only to find that the “digital divide” is still wider than expected.
+Global Inequality is such that most CBOs and FBOs did not have the minimum requirements at that time in terms of software and connectivity to access it.

 State Capture also started weakening state institutions and Telkom was no exception.
 In 2010 we were told that there would be fibre-optic cable to the C4L campus within two years.
-It is only arriving in 2022!
+It only arrived in 2022!
+So C4L has revived its online mentoring ambition under a new name – Pocket Mentor.

-Another example is the effect that corruption has had on the Department of Water and Sanitation.
-It was said to be a better bet than C4L's grassroots approach with cooperatives and TRE's (township and rural enterprises).
-Only in 2022 - after the Zondo Commission closed - has the level of indicretion come to light.
-It had a devastating effect on the War on Leaks, which was said to be the best bet for practicums and deployment.
+Another example is the effect that persistent corruption has had on the Department of Water and Sanitation.
+Its War on Leaks was said to be a better bet than C4L’s grassroots approach with cooperatives and TRE’s (township and rural enterprises).
+Only in 2022 – after the Zondo Commission closed – did the level of indiscretion come to light.
+Corruption had an adverse effect on what was thought to be “best bet”.
 Not so!
+NGOs may be smaller and slower but they are comparatively corruption-free.

 Two years of Covid crisis has pushed the whole world faster towards remote learning.
-So C4L is exploring how to revive this on-line mentoring initiative, out of hibernation, and get it going at long last.
+So C4L has set up a demo site to renew its on-line mentoring initiative.
+In 2024, it’s coming out of mothballs after a long hibernation.
+We will get it going at long last.

-Innovation will work best when there is a freedom to fail.
+Innovation works best when there is a freedom to fail.
 Yet on the whole Donors and SETAs are cautious about innovative approaches and this adds to the concentration of resources and could be one reason why such a high percentage of nonprofits in South Africa have ended up under-funded and thus non-compliant.
+It is a case of blaming the victims.

 Corporate Social Investment